 - Clause 1: General Provisions: This clause covers important matters like: how to serve notices, what legal system applies, how the contract is entered into, what happens if drawings are issued late

 - Clause 2: The Employer: Here we focus on the duties of the owner of the works – the obligation to give access to the site, to give information about his financial arrangements, and other duties.
 Claims by the Employer are also discussed

 - Clause 3: The Engineer: The Engineer is the owner’s agent who manages the contract on his behalf.
 We will consider the Engineer’s duties and authority.
 Also, whether the Engineer is supposed to be impartial or whether he acts in the interests of his client, the Employer.
 The Engineer’s role is determining claims is also considered.

-- Clause 6: Staff and Labour: This clause details the Contactor’s obligations regarding his staff and labour, working hours, health and safety, facilities for staff, and related matters.
+- Clause 6: Staff and Labor: This clause details the Contactor’s obligations regarding his staff and labor, working hours, health and safety, facilities for staff, and related matters.